Laravel-Backpack/docs/7.x/getting-started-basics.md

 <a name="backpack-design"></a>
 ### Front-End Design

 New Backpack installs come with an HTML theme installed - you choose which theme.
 All themes use Bootstrap, and have many HTML blocks ready for you to use.
-When you're building a custom page in your admin panel, it's easy to just copy-paste the HTML from the the theme's demo or from its documentation.
+When you're building a custom page in your admin panel, it's easy to just copy-paste the HTML from the theme's demo or from its documentation.
 And the page will look good, without you having to design anything.
 Currently, we have three first-party themes:
 - [Tabler](https://github.com/Laravel-Backpack/theme-tabler)
 - [CoreUI v4](https://github.com/Laravel-Backpack/theme-coreuiv4)
 - [CoreUI v2](https://github.com/Laravel-Backpack/theme-tabler) (which still provides IE support)